How To Be More Fun

 - "Drunk people are so annoying."

 - "Ugh, everyone's being so loud and obnoxious."

 - "Why are those people dancing like that?
 It's so embarrassing."

-- "I can't believe my friends are doing that, what a bunch of idiots."
+- "I can't believe my friends are playing drinking games.
+What a bunch of idiots."

 - "I'm too mature to do that."